Who We Are

 Kevin Kiplinger is Angelín's husband and a founding Trustee of Helping Angel's of Peru.
 Kevin is from Ashland, Ohio, and has a BA in Marketing from Ohio State University.
 He worked for 28 years in the private sector doing sales of chemical products for producers and distributors.
 Kevin has been inspired by Angelín's dedication to help people of need in her native city and has made the commitment to the goals of the organization.

 Starting several years ago, Kevin and Angelín organized and self-funded the first charitable trips to Cajamarca.
 Eventually it became clear to both of them that to make a greater impact it would be necessary to make their efforts more formal.
 As a result, they established Helping Angels of Peru a legal entity in the state of Ohio.
 It is an official 501(c)(3) non-profit organization.

-Amber Gorzynski recently joined the organization as Treasurer.
-She is a native of northern Michigan and completed a Bachelors of Science in Environmental Chemistry at Lake Superior State University.
+Amber Gorzynski joined the organization as Treasurer.
+Amber is a native of northern Michigan and completed a Bachelor's of Science in Environmental Chemistry at Lake Superior State University.
 Until completion of her degree, she worked primarily in non-profit capacities with organizations serving both children and adults with developmental disabilities.
-She went on to work in supply chain for the private sector in the Chicago area until her relocation to Cincinnati where she met Maria, who connected her with HAOP.
-She has recently had the opportunity to visit Peru and is honored to be a part of the organization.